 To be used as energy, the carbs need to be broken down into smaller units, just like the protein, and then they will be absorbed into the body.

 When we take in excess carbs, the body will store these as adipose tissues to be used later.

 Glucose and Blood Sugar

-Glucose is immediately used to cause a rise in the blood sugar levels as soon as carbs are taken in. this is true for the simpler sugars.
+Glucose is immediately used to cause a rise in blood sugar levels as soon as carbs are taken in. this is true for simpler sugars.
 For the more complex ones, this might take a bit longer.

 Low GI foods are those with a score of 55.